 If you are connecting to elsewhere, the airport quickly becomes a confusing, complicated, disorienting maze.
 I see lost and confused people all the time when I walk through that airport.

-From the secured flights area, between the signs for “Gates E” and “Gates F” there is an Air Canada Customer Service desk.
+From the secured flight area, between the signs for “Gates E” and “Gates F,” there is an Air Canada Customer Service desk.
 Walk past the line of people, behind the Customer Service desk, behind the elevators, and take the escalator to the second floor.

 This goes on for a while and I do periodically see people get sent back to the beginning (the airline service desk).
 The secret to unlocking all the achievements is to have a paper copy of your ticket and don’t check luggage.

 On the US side (Gates F), if you can somehow manage to make it through all the achievement levels and pass through all the stage gates, an odd but illuminated world full of alcohol, food, gambling, and games opens up for you.